Skip to Content

 Instructions:

-1. In a Dutch oven or stock pot, cook the venison over medium-high heat until the meat is almost browned.
+1. In a large Dutch oven or stock pot, cook the venison over medium-high heat until the meat is almost browned.
+Use a bit of olive oil, if necessary, to add some fat and keep the meat from sticking.

-2. Lower the heat to medium and add the onion, garlic, and green pepper.
+2. Lower to medium heat and add the onion, garlic, and green pepper.
 Cook for a few more minutes until the meat has finished browning and the vegetables have softened.

 3. Stir in the canned beans, tomatoes, tomato paste, chili powder, and cumin, then bring the pot to a boil.

-4. Reduce the heat and let the ingredients simmer for 30-45 minutes.
+4. Reduce to medium-low heat and let the ingredients simmer for 30-45 minutes.

 5. Add more salt or pepper to desired taste.